-Unlocking the Full Potential of CSS: Why We’re Not Using New Features
+Unlocking the Full Potential of CSS: Overcoming Adoption Barriers

-The world of web development is constantly evolving, with new CSS features and properties being released every year.
-Yet, many developers fail to adopt and implement these innovations in their projects.
-This lack of adoption creates a chicken-and-egg problem, where the CSS Working Group, responsible for maintaining and improving CSS specs, measures success by looking at the adoption rate of new features.
+The web development landscape is constantly evolving, with new CSS features and properties emerging every year.
+However, many developers fail to adopt and implement these innovations in their projects, creating a vicious cycle that hinders progress.

 The Cost of Implementing New CSS Features

-One major reason for this reluctance is the cost associated with implementing new CSS features.
+One significant obstacle to adoption is the cost associated with implementing new CSS features.
 Developers must invest time and resources to learn and integrate these features, which can impact the project owner’s bottom line.
-Unlike JavaScript, which has Babel to provide workarounds for unsupported features, CSS does not offer a similar luxury.
+Unlike JavaScript, which has Babel to provide workarounds for unsupported features, CSS lacks a similar solution.

 The Need for Lean CSS